 Blair Bodie is an emerging choreographer on the San Francisco scene.
 She is co-founder of BodiGram and "...And Dancers.", a New York based dance collective.
 She graduated from Sarah Lawrence College with an MFA in choreography and received her BFA from Virginia Commonwealth University in dance.
 She has danced with Ground Zero Dance Co., Kelly Donovan and Dancers, Joey Liew, and Dance Theater of Shannon, and Number 9.
 She left her native home of Virginia to teach dance, pilates and yoga in Malaysia; where she returned regularly to produce dance works and conduct yoga workshops.
 Outside of her graduate school studies, her local work has focused on choreography for Clay Chapman's up and coming theater group, The Pumpkin Pie Show, and establishing herself in the Bay area as a dance theater artist.

-Julia Graham is a teacher, choreographer, and performer of dance currently residing in the Bay Area.
-She holds a BA in Dance Education from Hunter College (2004) and an MFA in Dance from Sarah Lawrence College (2006).
+Julia Graham is a teacher, choreographer, and performer of dance currently residing in the Seattle area.
+She holds a BA in Dance Education from Hunter College (2004), an MFA in Dance from Sarah Lawrence College (2006), and an OTD in Occupational Therapy from Belmont University (2017).
 Julia received her certifications in yoga instruction (Yoga Vidya Dham) and Thai massage (ITM School) while teaching, performing and studying in Asia.
-Since arriving in San Francisco her works have been seen at SomArts, CounterPulse, ODC Pilot 52, Intersection for the Arts, Noh Space Presents and The Garage.
-Julia is now working with partner Blair Bodie on their project BodiGram, a creative collective geared towards the sharing of life and love through education, process and performance.
+Julia's choreographic contributions to BodiGram have been seen at SomArts, CounterPulse, ODC Pilot 52, Intersection for the Arts, Noh Space Presents, The Garage, ODC Theater, and Dance Mission Theater.
+Currently, Julia is focused on her new journey in the field of occupational therapy, a path where creativity, compassion, and science collide.

 Kelly Kemp has been performing, creating and teaching dance for decades!
 Her career took flight and landed center-left (house-right) when she signed her first performance contract at age 13.
 Her professional interests in Dance and Education have since enabled her to study and teach at studios, schools, universities and festivals throughout the United States and abroad.
 She has had the pleasure of studying with and dancing in works created by Mark Taylor, Marta Renzi, Sean Curran, & David Dorfman.
 Significant influences in her training include east coast’s Dance Alloy and Maureen Fleming, as well as local favorites like Lizz Roman and Deb Slater.
 Kelly has been fortunate to continue performing with all sorts of amazing artists including DSDT, Flyaway Productions, Lizz Roman, and now BodiGram.
 In December 2012, she was graciously awarded by Bay Area Dance Watch for her code of ethics and propensity for inspiring the people and artists who know her best (2009-2012).
 In 2016, she will be acknowledged for her contributions to Deb Slater's "Private Life" by the Isadora Duncan Dance Awards.
 She continues to support her peers and colleagues on-call.